Ribeye Steaks with Thyme-Garlic Butter

 This post may contain affiliate links.
 Please read our disclosure policy.

-A perfectly cooked steak is what many people – with good reason – think of as a perfect meal.
-This grilled rib-eye recipe is an extremely classy take on a restaurant-quality steak dinner, but other than remembering to salt the steak ahead of time (which is not a deal breaker, just recommended), it’s 30 minutes from start to finish.
+Either way, it’s an extremely classy take on a restaurant-quality steak dinner.
+But, other than remembering to salt the steak ahead of time (which is not a deal breaker, just recommended), it takes 30 minutes from start to finish.

 Tweet This

-Salting the rib-eye a day before cooking it draws out excess liquid (concentrating and developing the flavor) and gives the meat more ability to form a nice caramelized exterior.
+Salting the ribeye a day before cooking it draws out excess liquid (concentrating and developing the flavor) and gives the meat more ability to form a nice caramelized exterior.
 You can salt it an hour ahead, but the longer time allows the seasoning to get past the surface into the middle of the meat.

-More Steak Recipes:
+More Steak Recipes

 Pin this now to find it later